 Failure of Storage Tank systems can be reduced by the following methods.

-- All necessarily mounting shall be TPI (Third Party Inspection) inspected.
+- All necessary mounting shall be TPI (Third Party Inspection) inspected.
 Even after FAT (Factory acceptance test) they should be checked at the construction site by the Engineer in charge or in the presence of the Engineer in charge.

 - PVRV (Pressure vacuum relief valve) is something that is commonly used.
 It should be frequently checked during the operation.